 With the benefit of a heads-up from Diane Sawyer, I was able to surprise Robin with a celebratory bottle of champagne on the GMA set on the day of her final radiation treatment.
 It was awe-inspiring to personally witness the public, positive and graceful manner with which she handled her breast cancer ordeal.
 For example, Robin was still receiving chemo treatments at the time she accepted an invitation from First Lady Laura Bush to participate in an international breast cancer mission.
 They met with women in Abu Dhabi, Dubai, Saudi Arabia, and the United Arab Emirates.
 Robin’s selfless willingness to raise awareness and talk about the importance of early detection rightfully earned her much praise and many accolades, including awards from The Susan G. Komen Foundation and The Congressional Families Cancer Prevention Program.

-Robin graciously accepted my invitation to make a return trip to Des Moines in October 2008 to be the special guest of honor at the annual “Bras for the Cause” gala dinner.
+Robin graciously accepted my invitation to make a return trip to Des Moines in November 2008 to be the special guest of honor at the annual “Bras for the Cause” gala dinner.
 This event raises funds for the screening, detection and treatment of breast and cervical cancers among low income, underinsured, and uninsured women all across Iowa.
 Robin rocked the room that night, and talked about her recent experience in a way that served as a great inspiration to those in attendance.
-On Good Morning America the following Monday, she had fun showing co-anchor Diane Sawyer and her television audience several pictures of the bra-themed artwork that “Bras for the Cause” is famous for.
+On Good Morning America the following Monday, she had fun showing co-anchor Diane Sawyer and the television audience several pictures of the bra-themed artwork that “Bras for the Cause” is famous for.

 In 2012, Robin was diagnosed with myelodysplastic syndrome (MDS) that she likely contracted as a complication of her cancer treatments years earlier.
 She took an extended leave of absence to receive a needed bone marrow transplant from her sister, then returned to GMA on February 20, 2013.
 “I have been waiting 174 days to say this: Good Morning America!” she said to open that day’s show.
 Robin received a George Foster Peabody Award for “allowing her network to document and build a public service campaign around her battle with a rare disease” and for “inspiring hundreds of potential bone marrow donors to register, and heightening awareness of the need for more donors.”
 Robin was also recognized with the Arthur Ashe Courage Award at the 2013 ESPYs where basketball star LeBron James was the presenter.
 In her moving acceptance speech, she reminisced about being backstage in 1993 when Jim Valvano gave his infamous speech immediately after being presented the first-ever Arthur Ashe Courage Award.
 Robin said, “I never imagined that I’d be able to be standing here 20 years after Jimmy V’s speech and say that because of everyone who has responded to his challenge, because of all the donations, research and support, mine is one of the lives that’s been saved.”
 She modestly omitted the fact that she has been a longtime friend and supporter of The V Foundation, and was named to its board of directors in May 2012.
 Robin concluded her acceptance remarks with a heartfelt message for the audience in the theater and the viewers watching at home, “I draw strength from you.
 You give me the courage to face down any challenge, to know when fear knocks, to let faith open the door.”

-As for Stuart Scott, his cancer returned in 2011 and then again in 2013.
+As for Stuart Scott, his cancer returned in both 2011 and 2013.
 After joining Robin as a co-presenter of the Jimmy V Award for Perseverance at the 2008 ESPYs, it was sadly ironic that Stuart himself was bestowed that very same honor at the 2014 ESPYs.
 I spoke with Stuart outside the JW Marriott at L.A.
 Live on the morning of the awards show, and he clearly understood that he was a man facing his own mortality.
-Robin later told me that ESPN had put her on “stand-by” to accept the award on Stuart’s behalf in the event his lack of strength prevented him from doing so himself.
+Robin later shared with me that ESPN had put her on “stand-by” to accept the award on Stuart’s behalf in the event his lack of strength prevented him from doing so himself.
 But step on stage he did, and with a message every bit as inspiring as Robin’s was the year before: “When you die, it does not mean that you lose to cancer.
 You beat cancer by how you live, why you live, and in the manner in which you live.”
 Following a brave fight involving more than 50 infusions of chemotherapy, radiation, and multiple surgeries related to his cancer treatments, Stuart passed away on January 4, 2015.

 Robin has traveled the country covering breaking news events.
 One of her most challenging assignments occurred in 2005 when Hurricane Katrina hit both Mississippi, where she grew up, and Louisiana, where she went to college.
 Robin’s hometown of Pass Christian, MS was hit especially hard.
 She later reflected on the experience in an interview with People magazine: “The morning after (Hurricane Katrina hit), I was there on the Gulf Coast reporting and I broke down.
 It was the first time I had ever done that.
 I had been driving all night long and lost contact with my family…I didn’t know when I was driving what I would find.”
 But while she may have “cried like a baby” when GMA co-anchor Charlie Gibson asked during a live shot about finding her family safe and sound, Robin’s reporting conveyed a deep personal connection to the area and its people.
 She has also done extensive reporting from around the globe, from the Middle East (with former First Lady Laura Bush to raise awareness about breast cancer) to Africa (with former President Bill Clinton for a first-hand look at the AIDS crisis) to Mexico (where she scaled the Mayan Pyramids for GMA’s “The New 7 Wonders of the World” series).